 Why video conferencing is tiring for many of us

 For most of us, staying connected with friends, family and work colleagues while social distancing means using one or more of the many video apps that have become integral to our daily lives.
 Indeed, they have already become ingrained in our speech.
-‘I’ll zoom you later’, ‘Shall we meet on Teams?’, ‘Who’s in Houseparty?’, ‘I’ll WhatsApp you’, these are all phrases that we wouldn’t have been applying so commonly to our life over six weeks ago.
+‘I’ll zoom you later’, ‘Shall we meet on Teams?’, ‘Who’s in Houseparty?’, ‘I’ll WhatsApp you’, these are all phrases that we wouldn’t have been applying so commonly to our life a year ago.
 But why do so many of us find this interaction so tiring?
 Why, in a time of social distancing where life has ground to a halt, are we experiencing social exhaustion?

 There are a number of challenges we have to face with video conferencing which is causing so-called ‘zoom fatigue’ for many of us.

 Video chat is harder than face to face communication

 Mentally, we have to focus much more on video than if we are chatting to someone face to face.
 Facial expressions (even when they freeze on a screen) are harder to process as well as the tone and pitch of voice over video.
 Body language is said to constitute half of what we are trying to communicate.
 Limited to usually just head and shoulders, trying to pay attention as well as listen is much more tiring and meaning can often be harder to grasp.

 Silence, after someone’s mouth has just moved and before you hear their next words adds another challenge.
 Gianpiero Petriglieri, Research Professor at Insead, states that ‘Silence creates a natural rhythm in a real-life conversation.
 However, when it happens in a video call, you become anxious about the technology.’